S3-working-group/s3-practical-guide/docs/all.md

 _**Waste** is anything unnecessary for — or standing in the way of — a (more) effective response to a driver._

 There's a wealth of research and development about the concept of value and waste in organizations.
-We’d encourage you to explore that for yourself.
+We'd encourage you to explore that for yourself.

 #### Requirements